mde/timezone-js/README.md

 The `timezoneJS.Date` object gives you full-blown timezone support, independent from the timezone set on the end-user's machine running the browser.
 It uses the Olson zoneinfo files for its timezone data.

 The constructor function and setter methods use proxy JavaScript Date objects behind the scenes, so you can use strings like '10/22/2006' with the constructor.
-You also get the same sensible wraparound behavior with numeric parameters (like setting a value of 14 for the month wraps around to the next March).
+You also get the same sensible wraparound behavior with numeric parameters (like setting a value of 14 for the month wraps around to the next February).

 The other significant difference from the built-in JavaScript Date is that `timezoneJS.Date` also has named properties that store the values of year, month, date, etc., so it can be directly serialized to JSON and used for data transfer.